danpat/atuin/README.md

   - rendering plain vector tiles containing a configurable subset of the OSM features
   - rendering highly dynamic tiles.
-Specifically designed for "last groomed" ski maps, but could also work well for "current congestion" levels if you have the data for it.
+Specifically designed for "last groomed" ski maps, but could also work well for "current traffic congestion" levels if you have the data for it.

 Configuration files can select subsets of the network to load, and what features